Tankertang/cse15l-lab-reports/Week1LabReport.md

 * Date: 1/16/2023
 * Section: B07
 * PID: A16836645

 ***

-We began the lab by introducing ourself to other group members.
+We began the the lab by introducing ourself to the other group members.

 ***